-Video Ads vs. Image Ads in Mobile App Marketing
+Video Ads vs. Image Ads: Ultimate Digital Marketing Guide

 Video Ads vs. Image Ads: Which Achieves Higher ROI?

 The advertising budget should have two major entities, which are production and launching.
 If you’re going for high-quality images, then you need to hire a professional photographer.
 If you choose an expert, you might be charged $250 and $500 per hour or $200 to $1,200 per image.
 According to Lean Labs, the budget for creating a video ad ranges between $1, 2000 and $50,000 when you outsource a professional company.
 However, if you’ve equipment for video recording and editing, that might cost you less than $5,000.

 The advancement of hardware and new technology makes it easy for businesses to win from the golden middle of price and quality.
 For example, current smartphones have clear cameras that help marketers and advertisers take professional images even without hiring a veteran photographer.
 Hence, using a mobile phone to create video ads automatically increases the ROI (Return of Investment).
 Furthermore, when you use artificial intelligence, the cost of video advertising is also likely to drop by 2.6 times.